dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/resources/index.md

    * therefore, any <font color="red">complete</font> binary tree with n nodes has height in O(log n) -- also required knowledge. <font color="red">[UPDATED 10/20/2022]</font>
+   * details are available in the [Binary tree PowerPoint notes](class11/topic5-binary-trees.pptx) from the previous class meeting.
 <!-- 1.
 Review traversals -->
 <!--    - Examine the code for level order traversal, which uses a queue -->
 <!--      rather than employing recursion. -->